bpPrg/Tips-Mac/Browsers/Readme.md

 <!-- #===============================* -->
 # Comparison of browsers in Mac

-- Chrome supports MathJax, firefox does not.
+- Chrome supports MathJax add-on, however, firefox does not.

+## Math is rendered in Chrome via mathjax add-on
 ![comparison](chrome_mathjax.png)

+## Math is not rendered in Firefox.
 ![comparison](firefox_nomathjax.png)